crystalpendergrass/ReservationV2/README.md

 # ReservationV2

 Detailed documentation can be found in proj2-document-cp.docx.
+Wireframes from application done in Balsamiq Mockups.

 Detailed project requirements can be in Prog2-sp15.doc.